What is the difference between dominant and recessive alleles? | Channels for Pearson+

 C

-Dominant alleles are always expressed in the phenotype, while recessive alleles are only expressed when two copies are present.
+Dominant alleles are expressed when at least one copy is present, while recessive alleles are expressed only when two copies are present.

 D